Trigger warning: abuse.

 If you are currently experiencing domestic abuse, or you’ve just left an abusive relationship, you are not alone.
 Remember you are not to blame for your abuser’s actions, they are.

 In collaboration with LELO, we created the wellbeing collection Healing From Abuse.
 The collection explores self care techniques for healing from abuse, with practical sessions exploring how to reconnect with yourself and your pleasure.
-Download the app and listen to the collection free throughout September.
+Download the app to listen to the collection.